GoogleContainerTools/kpt-functions-sdk/README.md

 git status
 ```

 You can have multiple function declarations in a directory.
-Let's add second function:
+Let's add a second function:

 ```sh
 cat << EOF > kpt-func2.yaml